 If you want to organise a funeral yourself email firstname.lastname@example.org or call 01752 306104/01752 304837 for guidance.

-You'll need to give the funeral director the certificate for burial or cremation (green form), an order for burial or a certificate for cremation which gives permission for the body to be buried or cremated.
+You'll need to give the funeral director the certificate for burial or cremation (green form), this gives permission for the body to be buried or cremated.